manish-garodia/manish-garodia/common/lib-cellar/procedures/hands-down-in-md/hands-down-in-md.md

 ## Introduction

-This lab helps explaining the usage of markdown format and tags.
+This lab is about markdown basic formatting and tags.

 ### Common code editors
  - **Notepad ++** &emsp;: &emsp;[Read about it](https://notepad-plus-plus.org/) &nbsp;- &nbsp;[want to download](https://notepad-plus-plus.org/downloads/)